 Component 1: Language, the Individual and Society

-- You will study how people use spoken, written, multimedia and electronic forms of language to communicate
+- You will study how people use spoken, written, multimedia and digital forms of language to communicate

 - You will also explore the astonishing, and sometimes amusing, ways children learn how to talk and write